Climate, Energy and the Environment

 • Penn State brings together scholars to catalyze transformative, integrated research on climate change, mitigation, adaptation and decision-making that transcends disciplinary boundaries and advances real-world climate risk management.

-• Richard Alley participated in the UN's 2007 Intergovernmental Panel on Climate Change, or IPCC, which was a co-recipient of that year's Nobel Peace Prize.
+• Richard Alley, who participated in the UN's 2007 Intergovernmental Panel on Climate Change, or IPCC, and who was a co-recipient of that year's Nobel Peace Prize, has chaired the National Academy of Sciences' and National Council's panel on abrupt climate change.

 • Penn State experts can speak to how climate change has altered geographic landscapes and the impact that has had on the people and ecosystems inhabiting them.